Amylactra/Point_and_Distributed_Load_Multimaterial_Cantilever_Calculator/README.md

 Solver for cantilever beam made of multiple materials with either point or distributed loads.
-Outputs figures of deflection in degrees for any arbitrary beam type, as well as a csv file for deflection along the length.
+Outputs figures of deflection in degrees for any arbitrary beam geometry and material, as well as a csv file for deflection along the length.

 Requires Numpy and Matplotlib, I ran it in PyCharm but you could probably run it in Visual Studios or maybe in default Python IDLE.